TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 part of the original Logo programming language developed by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.

 Imagine a robotic turtle starting at (0, 0) in the x-y plane.
-After an ``import turtle``, give it the command ``turtle.forward(15)``, and it moves (on-screen!)
+After an ``agiza turtle``, give it the command ``turtle.forward(15)``, and it moves (on-screen!)
 15 pixels in the direction it is facing, drawing a line as it moves.
 Give it the command ``turtle.right(25)``, and it rotates in-place 25 degrees clockwise.